-- (e) Provision of appropriate fire protection measures may be required as a condition of approval in an application for development, subdivision, a Site Development Plan. or an Area Structure Plan. - (f) Provision of an emergency access may be required as a condition of approval of subdivision or development. - (g) Residential development will be prohibited in those areas which are too close to sour gas facilities, in accordance with Provincial legislation and regulations. - 3.6.2 Multi-lot subdivision and development proposals shall ensure compatibility with surrounding land uses. - (a) Buffering measures, to the satisfaction of the Development or Subdivision Authority may be required at time of development or subdivision between residential uses and other, adjacent land uses. - (b) Development will be encouraged to implement FireSmart preventative measures or similar strategies that aim to reduce the risk of and mitigate potential damage caused by wildfires. - 3.6.3 The County will promote collaboration and partnerships with various stakeholders in the develop net of emergency preparedness plans and strategies. - (a) The County will actively promote collaboration with adjacent municipalities to ensure adequate emergency preparedness measure are in place. - (b) The County will engage residents, businesses, employers, utility companies, subject matter experts, community, and faith-based organizations as partners to help identify opportunities to strengthen the region's hazard resilience.
+- (d) Development in significant wildfire hazard areas shall be discouraged. - (e) Developments and Subdivisions should provide appropriate fire protection measures consistent with County Bylaw. - (f) Provision of an emergency access may be required as a condition of approval of subdivision or development. - (g) Residential development will be prohibited in those areas which are too close to sour gas facilities, in accordance with Provincial legislation and regulations. - 3.6.2 Multi-lot subdivision and development proposals shall ensure compatibility with surrounding land uses. - (a) Buffering measures, to the satisfaction of the Development or Subdivision Authority may be required at time of development or subdivision between residential uses and other, adjacent land uses. - (b) Development will be encouraged to implement FireSmart preventative measures or similar strategies that aim to reduce the risk of and mitigate potential damage caused by wildfires. - 3.6.3 The County will promote collaboration and partnerships with various stakeholders in the develop net of emergency preparedness plans and strategies. - (a) The County will actively promote collaboration with adjacent municipalities to ensure adequate emergency preparedness measure are in place. - (b) The County will engage residents, businesses, employers, utility companies, subject matter experts, community, and faith-based organizations as partners to help identify opportunities to strengthen the region's hazard resilience.